Koed00/django-q/docs/cluster.rst

 Scheduler
 """""""""
-Once a minute the scheduler checks for any scheduled task that should be starting.
+Once a minute the scheduler checks for any scheduled tasks that should be starting.

 - Creates a task from the schedule
 - Subtracts 1 from :attr:`django_q.Schedule.repeats`